Harry Nilsson: 1980–1992: Winding down

 The Telephone was virtually the only Hawkeye project that made it to the screen.
 It had been written with Robin Williams in mind but he turned it down; comedian-actress Whoopi Goldberg then signed on, with Southern's friend Rip Torn directing, but the project was troubled.
 Torn battled with Goldberg, who interfered in the production and constantly digressed from the script during shooting, and Torn was forced to plead with her to perform takes that stuck to the screenplay.
 Torn, Southern, and Nilsson put together their own version of the film, which screened at the Sundance Film Festival in early 1988, but it was overtaken by the 'official' version from the studio, and this version premiered to poor reviews in late January 1988.
 The project reportedly had some later success when adapted as a theatre piece in Germany.

-In 1990, Hawkeye foundered, and Nilsson found himself in a dire financial situation after it was discovered that his financial adviser, Cindy Sims, had embezzled all the funds he had earned as a recording artist.
+In 1990, Hawkeye floundered, and Nilsson found himself in a dire financial situation after it was discovered that his financial adviser, Cindy Sims, had embezzled all the funds he had earned as a recording artist.
 The Nilssons were left with $300 in the bank and a mountain of debt, while Sims was imprisoned for less than two years before her 1994 release and was not required to pay restitution.

 In 1991, the Disney album For Our Children, a compilation of children's music performed by celebrities to benefit the Elizabeth Glaser Pediatric AIDS Foundation, included Nilsson's original composition "Blanket for a Sail", recorded at the Shandaliza Recording Studio in Los Angeles.
 Also in 1991, he recorded a cover of "How About You?" for the soundtrack of the Terry Gilliam film The Fisher King.
 In 1992, he wrote and recorded the title song for the film Me Myself & I.

-Nilsson made his last concert appearance September 1, 1992, when he joined Ringo Starr & His All-Starr Band on stage at Caesars Palace in Las Vegas, to sing "Without You" with Todd Rundgren handling the high notes.
+Nilsson made his last concert appearance on September 1, 1992, when he joined Ringo Starr & His All-Starr Band on stage at Caesars Palace in Las Vegas, to sing "Without You" with Todd Rundgren handling the high notes.
 Afterward, an emotional Starr embraced Nilsson on stage.
 Nilsson's final album, tentatively titled Papa's Got a Brown New Robe (produced by Mark Hudson) was not released, though several demos from the album were later made available on promotional CDs and online.

 1993–1994: Heart attack and death

 Born with congenital heart problems, Nilsson suffered a heart attack on February 14, 1993.
-After surviving that, he began pressing his former label, RCA Records, to release a boxed-set retrospective of his career, and resumed recording, attempting to complete one final album.
+After surviving that, he pressured his former label, RCA Records, to release a boxed-set retrospective of his career, and resumed recording, attempting to complete one final album.
 He finished the vocal tracks for the album with producer Mark Hudson, who held onto the tapes of that session.

 Nilsson died of heart failure on January 15, 1994, in his Agoura Hills, California, home at the age of 52.
-In 1995, the 2-disc CD anthology he worked on with RCA, Personal Best, was released.
-The final album was eventually released on November 22, 2019, as Losst and Founnd.

 Nilsson is interred in the Valley Oaks Memorial Park at Westlake Village, California.